-Venous stasis dermatitis, or varicose eczema, involves swollen and itchy discolored skin on the lower legs that may look like a rash.
+Venous stasis dermatitis, or varicose eczema, involves swollen and itchy discolored skin on the lower legs.
 It usually occurs when venous insufficiency leads to varicose veins.
 It can lead to ulcerations or open sores.

 Other names for the condition are gravitational dermatitis and venous eczema.
 It is a chronic condition that slowly develops and worsens over time.